biteloncoin/biteloncoin/README.md

 ### How much Biteloncoin can exist? – So many puppies! ฿
 there will be approximately 42,000,000 coins.
-Half of the total goes to mining awards,at first four years Each subsequent block will grant 50 coins to encourage miners to continue tosecure the network and make up for lost wallets on hard drives/phones/lost encryption passwords/etc,then After that, the reward will be halved every four years.The other half of the total
+Half of the total goes to mining awards,In first four years Each subsequent block will grant 50 coins to encourage miners to continue tosecure the network and make up for lost wallets on hard drives/phones/lost encryption passwords/etc,then After that, the reward will be halved every four years.The other half of the total